Jovan Isailović Jr.

-Jovan Isailović Jr. (Dalj, Habsburg monarchy, now Croatia, 1803 - Stapar, Austria-Hungary, now Serbia, 1885) was a Serbian academic painter during the early and mid-nineteenth century.
+Jovan Isailović Jr. (1803 in Dalj – 1885) was a Serbian academic painter during the early and mid-nineteenth century.

+Biography

 He studied painting in Vienna at the Academy of Fine Arts.
 His religious painting is characterized by influences from the Nazarene movement.
 Before leaving for Vienna he spent some time in Kragujevac (1833-1835) and painted several icons and portraits.
 After his return from Vienna, he was once again in the Principality of Serbia and in 1839 he painted his best-known work—Prince Milan Obrenović II on a catafalque, with several notables around him.
 For some time he was a court painter of Patriarch Samuilo Maširević in the Metropolitanate of Karlovci.
 He is mostly known for his wall paintings, fresco work in Serbian churches in Osijek, Bijelo Polje, Vukovar, Veliko Gradiste and other cities and towns.
 Also, his work is on exhibit at the National Museum in Belgrade and Museum of Vuk and Dositej.

 He also painted Srbi oko guzlara (Serbian people and Gusle Player Singer) which hangs at the Matica Srpska.

 Jovan is the grandson of Jovan Isailović Sr. who painted the iconostasis of the Serbian Orthodox Church of Saints Peter and Paul in Bijelo Polje in 1783.